-U.S. equity markets failed to extend the extremely high returns of fiscal year 2011, but were able to produce positive returns for the one year period nonetheless.
-Large cap stocks outperformed small cap stocks by +7.5% as the S&P 500 Index returned +5.4% and the Russell 2000 Index returned -2.1%.
-Large cap growth stocks outperformed large cap value stocks with the Russell 1000 Growth Index up +5.8% compared to +3.0% for the Russell 1000 Value Index.
-The reverse was true for small cap equities as the Russell 2000 Value Index returned -1.4% and the Russell 2000 Growth Index returned -2.7%.
+U.S. equity markets surged during fiscal year 2013, producing positive returns across the board.
+Throughout the year, equity investors benefited from the Federal Reserve's stimulative actions which helped lift markets.
+Large-cap stocks underperformed small-cap stocks by 3.6% as the S&P 500 Index returned +20.6% and the Russell 2000 Index returned +24.2%.
+Large-cap value outperformed large-cap growth with the Russell 1000 Value Index up +25.3% compared to +17.1% for the Russell 1000 Growth Index.
+The same trend held true in smaller-cap names as the Russell 2000 Value Index returned +24.8% compared with the Russell 2000 Growth Index return of +23.7%.